March Madness Favorites

 Seasonality also plays an important factor in determining favorites.
 In the preseason or at the start of the campaign, since there’s still little to no sample size of games to be judged on, you’ll see hype drive the NCAA pecking order.
 But once the season wages on, a team’s win-loss mark becomes the focal point.
 The more victories a school can string together, the more its March Madness title hopes swell in the mind of bookmakers.

-If there’s something to glean from the ebbs and flows of an NCAA hoops season it’s this — don’t put all your eggs into one basket.
-For instance, you might think now that Kentucky is poised for March Madness dominance because they’ve recruited two one-and-done players with NBA lottery potential, but what happens if one doesn’t live up to the hype or worse, gets injured?
+If there’s something to glean from the ebbs and flows of an NCAA hoops season, it’s this — don’t put all your eggs into one basket.
+For example, many analysts currently see Duke as an early frontrunner for the 2026 NCAA Tournament, opening near the top of most March Madness futures boards.
+But what happens if one of their key freshmen doesn’t live up to the hype or, worse, gets injured?

 After all, there’s no shame in changing your mind based on new events.
 The true shame lies in “sticking to your guns” per se even when evidence mounts that you initially picked wrong.